By:

 In a study conducted by Cornell University in 1993, children exposed to outside noise in learning environments experienced trouble with word discrimination as well as various cognitive developmental delays.
 In particular, the writing learning impairment known as dysgraphia is commonly associated with environmental stressors in the classroom.

-The effect of high noise levels on small children has been known to cause physical health damages as well.
-Children from noisy residences often possess a heart rate that is significantly higher (by 2 beats/min on average) than in children from quieter residences.
+The effect of high noise levels on small children has been known to cause physical health damage as well.
+Children from noisy residences often possess a heart rate that is significantly higher (by 2 beats/min on average) than children from quieter residences.

-It is the duty of the window/façade contractor and responsibility of the architect to consider the acoustic performance for the building, particularly in circumstances where external noises may be significant or may be a nuisance
+It is the duty of the window/façade contractor and the responsibility of the architect to consider the acoustic performance of the building, particularly in circumstances where external noises may be significant or maybe a nuisance

 To scale down an existing noise nuisance perceived as loud, 2 fundamental physical effects of wave propagation may be exploited: